CUAA NEW YORK CHAPTER AWARD

 Join your fellow Tristate Concordia alumni in supporting deserving students at Concordia!

-The New York chapter of the Concordia University Alumni Association has been active for more than 15 years, organizing activities to connect alumni in the Tristate area and boost Concordia's reputation as a next-generation university.
+The New York chapter of the Concordia University Alumni Association has been active for 15+ years, organizing activities to connect alumni in the Tristate area and boost Concordia's reputation as a next-generation university.